 Here's a brief overview of why you might want to pursue settlement before you file a lawsuit, and what your first steps might be.

 Potential advantages of settling your case before going to court, include:

 The core question to ask is whether the risk of losing at trial—and receiving zero compensation—outweighs the difference between the settlement offer and your estimate of the value of your car accident claim.

 A demand letter is the standard way of settling an injury claim before going to court.

-First, you – or more likely, your lawyer - will file your lawsuit in court by drafting a formal legal complaint and submitting it to the appropriate court.
+First, you (or more likely your lawyer) will file your lawsuit in court by drafting a formal legal complaint and submitting it to the appropriate court.
 You must also serve the complaint on the other driver using a process server or law enforcement officer.
 The other driver (defendant) will have a certain amount of time to answer the complaint, usually 20 days.

 Next, you will participate in the discovery process.
 During discovery, you will request information from the defendant and he or she will request information from you.
 Information can be obtained by submitting written questions, called interrogatories, to the defendant.
-In addition, you can request that the defendant produce documents to you.
+In addition, you can request that the defendant turn documents over to you.
 Another way to obtain information is through a deposition.
 You can schedule a deposition and compel people to testify at a specific place and time.
 The testimony is recorded and may be used in court.

 Trial is the last step of a car accident lawsuit.
 During a trial, a judge or jury will hear the evidence and decide your case.
 Preparing for trial and litigating a case can be very time-consuming and expensive.

 Throughout your court case and any time before a verdict is entered, you and your attorney can settle your case if you receive an acceptable offer.
 You don't give up your ability to settle if you file a lawsuit.